 Chine is an Associate in the Technology, Media and Telecom group in the Investment Banking Division at Goldman Sachs.
 Chine is responsible for day-to-day execution across a broad range of Technology and Media clients.
 Chine has sector expertise in Internet, Media and Sports having advised on several transactions, including mergers and acquisitions, initial public offerings, follow-ons, debt financings and restructurings.
 Chine also serves as Secretary of the Goldman Sachs IBD Technology Investment Committee and as Co-COO of the Goldman Sachs Firmwide Women’s Network.
 She joined Goldman Sachs in 2011 as an analyst in the Technology, Media and Telecom group.
 Prior to Goldman Sachs, Chine worked in the Policy Correspondence Department at the Clinton Foundation and as a Teaching Assistant through America Reads and Counts.
 Chine earned a BS in Economics and Finance with Honors from New York University Stern School of Business.

 Iseult Conlin, CFA, Vice President, is a member of the Investment Grade Corporate Credit Trading desk within BlackRock's Trading, Liquidity and Investments Platform (T&P).
-She is responsible for sector trading in aerospace & defense, autos, food & beverage, manufacturing, retailers, tobacco and transports.
-Iseult has been instrumental in the development and adoption of an open access all-to-all electronic credit trading platform.
-Prior to her current role, Iseult worked on the Global Capital Markets desk managing the investment grade primary market issuance process.
-Iseult was named to the Forbes 30 under 30 list in Finance in 2016.
+She is an eTrading credit product lead manager and has been instrumental in the development and adoption of an open access all-to-all electronic credit trading.
+In 2016 she was named to the Forbes 30 under 30 List in Finance for her involvement in fixed income electronic trading.
 Prior to joining BlackRock in 2010, Ms. Conlin was a Latin American economist and fixed income strategist at Bank of America in New York.
-She was responsible for coverage of Colombia and Peru, where she recommended leveraged discretionary portfolio trades in local debt, external debtand FX.
 Ms. Conlin earned a BA degree in economics and psychology from New York University in 2009.
 She was a member of the NYU Women's Basketball Team and is a member of Phi Beta Kappa.

-Antonia Swan - BS '04 (not pictured)
+Pilar Mera - BS '04

 Chine Mmegwa - BS '11

-Iseult Conlin - BA '11
+Iseult Conlin - BA '09